espressif/esp-sr/speech_command_recognition/README.md

   **Return**

- 	* The command id, if a matching command is found
+ 	* The command id, if a matching command is found.
- 	* -1, if no matching command is found
+ 	* -1, if no matching command is found.

 - `typedef void (*esp_mn_iface_op_destroy_t)(model_iface_data_t *model);`

    **Definition**

-   Destroy a voiceprint recognition model
+   Destroy a voiceprint recognition model.

   **Parameters**

-  model: Model object to destroy
+  model: Model object to destroy.